 Location SDKs provide all the tools and documentation needed to detect and process accurate location data and location intelligence from a user’s device.
-In other words, a location SDK is a code that developers put into their applications to accurately collect and analyze user location data.
+In other words, a location software development kit is a code that developers put into their applications to accurately collect and analyze user location data

 What are the benefits of location SDKs?

-So why should you use a third-party location SDK instead of building your own solution?
+So why should you use a third-party location software development kit instead of building your own solution?